Picking the right skimboard can be complicated. The good news is that a size chart and a few skim science rules will resolve the most common doubts.

 Boards with too much rocker are slower and can easily be picked up by medium-to-strong winds.
 The most common tail type found in skimboards is the pintail because it will add extra stability to its overall performance.

 Skimboarding tricks will require having installed a good traction pad.
-You can also use wax, but decks also help performing tricks like airs and shove-its.
+You can also use wax, but decks also help to perform tricks like airs and shove-its.
 A skimming wave is not a surfing wave.

 The best and most popular skimboard manufacturers are Victoria Skimboards, Zap Skimboards, Exile Skimboards, DB Skimboards, Wave Zone Skimboards, Slotstik Skimboards, Meyer Boarding Company, Body Glove, Grape Skimboards, Wavestorm, South Bay Board Co., and Santa Cruz Skimboards.